What is SHAKEN/STIR?

 SHAKEN/ STIR FAQs

-- The TRACED Act was signed into law on December 30, 2019 which directs voice service providers to implement SHAKEN/STIR by June 30th, 2021.
+The TRACED Act was signed into law on December 30, 2019 which directed voice service providers to have SHAKEN/STIR implemented on their networks by June 30th, 2021.

 The Secure Telephone Identity Governance Authority (STI-GA) manages the SHAKEN/STIR infrastructure and vetting of the Secure Telephone Identity Policy Administrator.
 The Secure Telephone Identity Policy Administrator (STI-PA) vets voice service providers and approves participants in the SHAKEN/STIR framework.
 The Secure Telephone Identity Certificate Authorities (STI-CA) provide the certificate requesting and managing infrastructure to STI-PA approved participants.

-Telnyx has been working diligently to meet the June 30, 2021 deadline set forth by the FCC.
-We have been approved by the Secure Telephone Identity Policy Authority (STI-PA) and have completed initial rounds of testing with various industry participants.
-Telnyx is now exchanging authenticated traffic with a handful of providers to begin the fight against robocalling.
-Today, Telnyx is authenticating every outbound call with a valid U.S. Caller ID that originates on the Telnyx platform and is abiding by the attestation levels listed above.
-You can expect Telnyx to begin passing SHAKEN/STIR headers to customers for inbound calls in the upcoming months.
+Telnyx worked diligently to meet the June 30, 2021 deadline set forth by the FCC, and we are fully compliant with SHAKEN/STIR.
+Today, Telnyx authenticates every outbound call with a valid U.S. Caller ID that originates on the Telnyx platform and is abiding by the attestation levels listed above.
+Telnyx also passes inbound SHAKEN/STIR headers along the PSTN to customers.

 Various industry developments around unique enterprise use cases continue to be addressed by industry bodies, and Telnyx will continue to update customers on what to expect in terms of SHAKEN/STIR capabilities.